15 Reasons To Go To St. Swithins

 15. Diversity

 So, there you have it.
-We think that you should consider sending your child to our school for these fifteen reasons.
+We believe that you should consider enrolling your child in our school for the following fifteen reasons.
 We look forward to seeing you.